ElearnDZ/bbb-install/README.md

 The SSL certificate, key, and intermediate CA must be in ssl.crt, ssl.key, and ssl.ca in the same folder as the script.

 The script is intended to be run by a non-privileged user with sudo rights.
 Do not run the script through sudo.
-It calls sudo when specified by the BBB instructions.
+It calls sudo when specified by the BBB install instructions.
 A typical invocation might be:

 	./bbb-install -n `hostname -f` -s `hostname -f` -y -e